 So you’re in the market for a 3D printer.
-The problem is, you’ve found that these printers are quite complex, very expensive machines, and you’re not sure you can commit to such a high initial cost.
-No problem – we’ve found a powerful, inexpensive model to get you started.
+The problem is, you’ve found that these printers are quite complicated, very expensive machines, and you’re not sure you can commit to such a high initial cost.
+No problem – we’ve found a powerful, affordable model to get you started.

 Today, we’re talking about the Printrbot Simple, sometimes called the Simple Metal.
 Despite being superseded by the Simple Pro, this remains an excellent way to get started.
 We’ll be looking for its strengths and weaknesses so you can decide if it’s the right printer for your needs.